 These are the reactions to your triggers.
 They’re the hot water faucet to your face soap.
 The actions that seem to happen out of nowhere, all on their own.

 Being aware of your triggers is important.
 Why?
 It allows you to insert a pause between the trigger and your habit.
-Only by being aware of them can you then choose to replace it.
+Only by being aware can you then choose to replace them.

 A pause can be something as simple (even silly) as saying the trigger out loud.
-If your child is whining and you’ve spotted him whining, say, “You’re whining.”
+If you spot your child whining, say, “You’re whining.”
 Or “You’re fighting over the same toy.”

-Others pause by closing their eyes, holding their breath, or thinking of a motivation word or two like stay calm.
-That quick pause is enough to stop you from reacting to finding an alternative.
+Others pause by closing their eyes, holding their breath, or thinking of a motivational word or two like stay calm.
+That quick pause is enough to stop you from reacting and help you find an alternative.

 To ingrain your new habits even further, define ahead of time what you plan to do when triggers happen.
-It’s like having an emergency plan long before you’ll need one.
+It’s like having an emergency plan long before you need one.

 You might tell yourself that if you spot your triggers, you’ll walk away.
-Take a deep breath.
 Lock yourself in your room for 60 seconds to calm down.
 Remember a fond memory.
 Tell your child you’re mad (in a calm way).